niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 Survey the installation site.
 For the solar panel to function, the sun should be directly visible from 10 AM - 3 PM, and not be obstructed by structures, railcars, or foliage.
 Two mounting pounts are provided with 1/4"-20 threaded studs for the solar panel and light.
 Mount the solar panel on the side of the derail device that receives the most sun.

+Solar panel tilt angle is calculated based on the latitude of the installation site.

 ### Digging

 Using a pickaxe, remove the ballast under the rail and around the ties for the liquid-tight tubing and controller stand.